Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 William A. Warmington - Wells Fargo Securities LLC

 So congratulations on a strong quarter and especially on the strong bookings.
-So I wanted to start out by asking about what's new on the affinity side, that's an opportunity you guys have talked about in the past and see if we can get an update there?
+So I wanted to start out by asking about what's new on the affinity side?
+That's an opportunity that you guys have talked about in the past and see if we could get an update there.

 William J. Lansing - Fair Isaac Corp.

-Yeah, Bill, we're not – we are obviously in discussions with others about doing additional affinity programs and work.
-Those discussions are under way.
+Yeah, Bill, we are obviously in discussions with others about doing additional affinity programs and work.
+Those discussions are underway.
 We're not in a position to announce anything yet.
 But I think that announcements are coming soon.
 We feel pretty good about our prospects in the affinity space.
-And, I guess, connected with that, a little bit different from affinity, but related is our activity in the paid education space where we have been exploring paid programs that go well beyond the free open access program and some of those are imminent as well.
+And I guess, connected with that, a little bit different from affinity, but related is our activity in the paid education space where we have been exploring paid programs that go well beyond the free open access program and some of those are imminent as well.

 William A. Warmington - Wells Fargo Securities LLC

-So this is – I've heard this referred to as Open Access-Plus, sort of a hybrid between the traditional credit monitoring and the Open Access program.
+So this is – I've heard this referred to as Open Access Plus, sort of a hybrid between the traditional credit monitoring and the Open Access program.
 Is that the way to think of that?

 William J. Lansing - Fair Isaac Corp.

-I think that's the way to think about it.
+I think that's a way to think about it.
 I think we're careful to distinguish between two only because Open Access is a completely free program designed to let the consumer benefit from a score that the bank is already purchasing.
-And so this program – it does go above and beyond open access, but we don't call it Open Access program because it is not a free program; it is a paid program.
-It is paid by the bank, not by the consumer, but is still a paid program.
+And so this program, it does go above and beyond Open Access, but we don't call it an open access program because it's not a free program.
+It's a paid program.
+It's paid by the bank, not by the consumer, but is still a paid program.

 William A. Warmington - Wells Fargo Securities LLC

 So Discover had made some interesting comments on their call last week.
-It sounded like they're planning to increase their marketing investment to support an acceleration in the credit card loan growth from – looked like they did about 4.7% growth in 2016 and they're talking about talking it up 5.5% to 7.5% in 2017.
+It sounded like they're planning to increase their marketing investment to support an acceleration in the credit card loan growth from, looks like they did about 4.7% growth in 2016 and they're talking about talking it up 5.5% to 7.5% in 2017.
 The other comment they made was that about 75% of that loan growth is coming from newer card members.
-So I wanted to ask, how that was going insofar as you could talk about it and then also ask whether you're in active dialogue with other issuers to replicate that type of an offering?
+So I wanted to ask how that was going insofar as you could talk about it and then also ask whether you're in active dialogue with other issuers to replicate that type of an offering?

 William J. Lansing - Fair Isaac Corp.

 So we can't really comment on Discover except to say that we have a program with them today that we're very happy with and we continue to work on expanding it.
-We don't have anything to announce today, but we're obviously always looking to expand and broaden our partnership with them.
+Don't have anything to announce today, but we're obviously always looking to expand and broaden our partnership with them.
 And do we have similar kinds of things in discussion with other players?
 Yes, we do.

 William A. Warmington - Wells Fargo Securities LLC